billpg/HashBack/README.md

 Ultimately, I hope to publish this as an RFC and establish it as a public standard.

 My thanks to Danny Wilson for his feedback and for developing his own service that performs this authentication.
 Multiple independent implementations are good for establishing a new standard.
+My thanks also to Ollie Hayman for bringing ACME to my attention.

 Thank you to my wife for her love and support while I developed this idea.
 I couldn't have done this without you.